iletavcioski/Competitive-Programming-Olympiad/Croatian Open Competition in Informatics/README.md

-# Croatian Open Competitions in Informatics
+# Solved Problems from Croatian Open Competitions in Informatics